Locations:

 • What symptoms do you have?

-• When do your symptoms show up/go away?
+• When do your PMS symptoms show up/go away?

 • When are your symptoms milder/more intense?

 Your provider may also ask about your medical history and medications you’re taking to rule out factors other than PMS that may be causing your symptoms.
-They may ask you about your family’s medical history, too, since many conditions (like mood disorders) run in families.
+They may ask you about your biological family’s medical history, too, as many conditions run in families.
 Your provider will rule out causes like:

 Management and Treatment

-You can usually manage mild symptoms with lifestyle changes and over-the-counter (OTC) medications.
-More severe symptoms may require a prescription from your provider.
+You can usually manage mild symptoms with over-the-counter (OTC) medications.
+More severe symptoms may require a prescription from a provider.
+Options include:

-• NSAIDs: Nonsteroidal anti-inflammatory drugs (NSAIDs) can relieve breast pain and menstrual cramps if you take them during your period or around the time when your symptoms start.
-Options include Ibuprofen (Advil®, Motrin IB®), Naproxen sodium (Aleve®), Acetaminophen (Tylenol®) and Aspirin.
-You can purchase them over-the-counter, or your provider can prescribe a stronger dosage if your symptoms are severe.
+• NSAIDs.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) can relieve breast pain and menstrual cramps if you take them around the time when your symptoms start.
+Options include ibuprofen (Advil®, Motrin IB®), naproxen sodium (Aleve®), acetaminophen (Tylenol®) and aspirin.
+You can purchase them at your local drugstore.

-• Antidepressants and anti-anxiety medications: Selective serotonin reuptake inhibitors (SSRIs) are the most common types of antidepressant prescribed to treat the mood-related issues associated with PMS.
+• Antidepressants and anti-anxiety medications.
+Selective serotonin reuptake inhibitors (SSRIs) are the most common types of antidepressants to treat the mood-related issues associated with PMS.
 Options include fluoxetine (Prozac®, Sarafem®), paroxetine (Paxil®, Pexeva®) and sertraline (Zoloft®).
-Take them only as directed by your provider.

 Advertisement